 The Eastside Trail is an 11.6 km moderately trafficked easy trail in Mount Rainier National Park that offers the opportunity to appreciate the old-growth forests of the park without the crowds that other forest trails can draw.
 This trail also reaches a pleasant waterfall.
 While it doesn’t boast mountain views, the ancient trees that line the path are reason enough to go.

-Eastside Trail Description
+Route Description for Eastside Trail